Senior Writer: Paras Kela

 Customer service can be clearly described as the support and assistance you give to your customers before, during, and after they purchase your products or use your services in order to ensure that they have a positive and enjoyable experience.

 ( source:revechat.com )

-Excellent customer service is vital for several reasons, including the fact that it helps create a long-term, positive relationship around your product or service and brand, as well as helps retain customers and grow your business.
+A customer feedback survey helps you to get excellent customer service for several reasons, including the fact that it helps create a long-term, positive relationship around your product or service and brand, as well as helps retain customers and grow your business.